pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 With less cover, criticism could finally take hold.
 When she later read that osteopathy is widely regarded as a pseudoscience, the label didn’t bounce off.
 It stuck.
 Scientific species, long kept at a distance, moved into terrain that had once excluded them.
 Coexistence gave way to conflict.
 She read everything — a private, week-long reckoning.
 By the end, homeopathy made no sense.
 It didn’t collapse from argument.
 It lost its shelter.

-Contradictions don’t collapse under logic.
-They collapse when the ecosystem shifts — when shelter fades, and other species move in.
+Contradictions don’t collapse from argument.
+They collapse when the climate changes — when shelter fades, and stronger ideas move in.